 Auburn led only 10-0 late in the first half when Peters partially blocked a punt by Reid Bauer.
 K.J.
 Britt returned the ball to the Arkansas 9, setting up Stidham’s 4-yard scoring run.

 Rakeem Boyd had eight carries for 66 yards, but the Razorbacks (1-3, 0-1) had few offensive highlights.
-By the final quarter, the back of Arkansas quarterback Ty Storey’s white jersey was stained green, evidence of repeated hits from an Auburn defense which had good pressure despite recording no sacks.
+By the final quarter, the back of Arkansas quarterback Ty Storey’s white jersey was stained green, evidence of repeated hits from Auburn’s defense.

 The kickoff return by Igbinoghene was a decisive answer to a 10-play field-goal drive to open the second half for the Razorbacks’ only points.
 Arkansas consumed two of its three timeouts before settling for Conner Limpert’s 29-yard field goal, cutting Auburn’s lead to 17-3.

 Auburn: The big surprise was poor pass protection for Stidham, who was sacked four times.
 When Stidham couldn’t establish a passing game, the offense became too one-dimensional.
-Whitlow, coming off back-to-back 100-yard games, had no run longer than xx yards.
 The Tigers were averaging 235 yards rushing through their first three games before the sharp decline against the Razorbacks.